 Still Life, Still Alive

 Flowers have long symbolized beauty, joy, and transformation.
 Traditionally linked to femininity and domesticity, they were often seen as delicate and transient.
-In this series, I revisit this historically loaded theme with a bold, contemporary lens—elevating it to one of strength, status, and timelessness.
+In this series, Claerhout revisits this historically loaded theme with a bold, contemporary lens—elevating it to one of strength, status, and timelessness.

-Centering on dahlias from my own garden, I begin by arranging them into theatrical scenes where light and shadow play a key role, shaping depth and contrast.
-From these orchestrated settings, I create compositions that become the foundation for my paintings.
-In them, I strive to capture the grandeur of the flower in a way that honors the Old Masters while remaining modern and personal.
+Centering on dahlias from her own garden, she begins by arranging them into theatrical scenes where light and shadow play a key role, shaping depth and contrast.
+From these orchestrated settings, she creates compositions that become the foundation for my paintings.
+In them, she strives to capture the grandeur of the flower in a way that honors the Old Masters while remaining modern and personal.

-By transforming this traditionally feminine-coded subject into something vivid and commanding, I bridge past and present — pushing the expressive boundaries of the still-life tradition.
+By transforming this traditionally feminine-coded subject into something vivid and commanding, Claerhout bridges past and present — pushing the expressive boundaries of the still-life tradition.